 George Litterst is a nationally known music educator, clinician, author, performer, and music-software developer.
 He is the coauthor of several musical applications for iPad, Mac and PC, including SuperScore Music, Home Concert Xtreme, Classroom Maestro, and Internet MIDI.
 These applications work with technology-equipped pianos and are available from TimeWarp Technologies.

-Over the past 35 years, piano technician Sally Phillips has worked in virtually every aspect of the piano industry: service, retail, wholesale, and manufacturing.
-In her role as a concert-piano technician, she has tuned and prepared pianos for concert and recording work in such venues as Town Hall, Alice Tully Hall, and the Kennedy Center, and for the Cincinnati Symphony Orchestra, the BBC Concert Orchestra, and the Vienna Philharmonic.
-At present, Phillips lives in Georgia and works throughout the southeastern U.S. She can be contacted at [email protected].
+Over the past 46 years, piano technician Sally Phillips has worked in virtually every aspect of the piano industry: service, retail, wholesale, and manufacturing.
+In her role as a concert-piano technician, she has prepared instruments for concert and recording work in many of the world’s top concert venues and for some of the world’s most prestigious symphony orchestras.
+Phillips also works with many institutional clients, and has started an apprenticeship program for piano technicians.
+Her team of experienced technicians who have completed the program now services the pianos at four university music programs, tuning for over 450 concerts a year.
+Phillips lives in Georgia and works throughout the southeastern U.S. She can be contacted at firstname.lastname@example.org.

 Alden Skinner was involved in both the manufacturing and retail sides of the piano business for over 20 years.
 He currently works in the high-end audio/video industry.